benmiller314/cdm2021spring/plans/lesson-03.md

 <!-- show Tyller's files -->

 <div class="alert alert-warning">
-<strong>Important:</strong> Audacity project files, with extension .aup, do not in themselves contain any sound.
-They are, instead, an index of the files that live in an adjacent folder: if your main file is <em>project.aup</em>, then the data folder is <em>project_data</em>.
+<p><strong>Important:</strong> Audacity project files, with extension .aup, do not in themselves contain any sound.
+They are, instead, an index of the files that live in an adjacent folder: if your main file is <em>project.aup</em>, then the data folder is <em>project_data</em>.</p>

-<strong>The .aup file and the \_data folder must always live in the same containing folder, and move together.</strong> If you have one in your repository but not the other, the project will not open properly!
+<p><strong>The .aup file and the _data folder must always live in the same containing folder, and move together.</strong> If you have one in your repository but not the other, the project will not open properly!</p>
 </div>

 NB: You should never need to manipulate the files in the \_data folder directly: just let Audacity handle them.